-A property with no onward chain is one which is ready to be sold straight away.
+A property with no onward chain is one that is ready to be sold straight away.

 The seller will not need the funds (or proceeds of sale) from an existing sale to purchase the next property or move on.

-For buyers, it’s is an advantageous position to be in as, by and large, it simplifies the sales process.
+For buyers, it is an advantageous position to be in as, by and large, it simplifies the sales process.

 The problem with house sale chains…